Ritik-Patel/python_calc/README.md

 2. Pass the expression in the above listed method and check whether it throws any exception or not, if not then print the result.

 ### Step-5:
 Create controller.py.
-In this module add the folloeing things:
+In this module add the following things:

 1. Define a class named Controller.
 2. Build a constructor which calls model and view parameters in it.